Why clickstream is so important to your online business

 - How fresh data should be to be able to fit all business reporting and optimization/solution needs?

 This is not a comprehensive questionnaire.
-Each business should define its own based on priorities and strategy.
+Each business should define it’s own based on priorities and strategy.

 If you managed to get through the article – congratulations!
-Hopefully you now have a better understanding of what clickstream data is, how it can be collected, utilized and how much it costs for a business.
+Hopefully, you now have a better understanding of what clickstream data is, how it can be collected, utilized and how much it costs for a business.
 To summarize, we can say a business should consider owning clickstream data if it manages to answer the question: why it would be beneficial to the business.

 Of course, data is not a magic wand that will answer all questions, but without it competing with companies that use data to their advantage in today’s online market will be more challenging than ever.
-If you want to know more how StackTome can help you with your data needs, don’t hesitate to contact us.
+If you want to know more about how StackTome can help you with your data needs, don’t hesitate to contact us.